george-theocharis/Kolosseum/README.md

     ready to solve after the first two.
 Rules can be found here: https://katalyst.codurance.com/roman-numerals3. **Roman Numerals**
 4. **String Calculator**
    * Next kata will be the string calculator numerals.
 Rules can be found here: https://katalyst.codurance.com/string-calculator
+5. **Bank Account**
+   * Next kata will be a bigger one that is perfect for practicing outside in TDD.
+     Rules can be found here: https://katalyst.codurance.com/bank